juxor/afaq/markdown/secJ5.md

 is not on the line!
 But, of course, while such a policy is in the short term interests of the officials, in the longer term it goes against their interests -- who wants to join a union which rolls over and presents no effective resistance to employers?
-Little wonder Michael Moore had a chapter entitled _"Why are Union Leaders So F#!@ing Stupid?"_ in his book **Downsize This!**
-\-- essential reading on how moronic trade union bureaucrats can actually be.
-Sadly trade union bureaucracy seems to afflict all who enter it with short- sightedness -- although the chickens do, finally, come home to roost, as the bureaucrats of the AFL, TUC and other trade unions are finding out in this era of global capital and falling membership.
+Sadly trade union bureaucracy seems to afflict all who enter it with short-sightedness -- although the chickens do, finally, come home to roost, as the bureaucrats of the AFL, TUC and other trade unions are finding out in this era of global capital and falling membership.
 So while the activities of trade union leaders may seem crazy and short-sighted, these activities are forced upon them by their position and role within society -- which explains why they are so commonplace and why even radical leaders end up doing exactly the same thing in time.

 However, few anarchists would call upon members of a trade union to tear-up their membership cards.
 While some anarchists have nothing but contempt (and rightly so) for trade unions (and so do not work within them -- but will support trade union members in struggle), the majority of anarchists take a